Sphenopalatine Ganglion Block

 No matter whether placed topically or via injection, a successful block is marked by profound pain relief.
 For patients who have a documented response to administration of local anesthetic onto the sphenopalatine ganglion, you and your physician may decide upon performing neurolysis or radioablation of the sphenopalatine ganglion for a longer duration of pain and symptom relief.

 Depending on whether your physician performs this block topically or via injection, this procedure may take anywhere from 15 minutes to 30 minutes at most.
 Sometimes your physician will recommend intravenous sedation to make the procedure more comfortable.
 Your physician will monitor your pain and vital signs (pulse, blood pressure) after the procedure.

 Are there risks?

 Occasionally, some patients may develop epistaxis (nose bleed) from your physician accidentally abrading your internal nare anatomy from placing of the block.
 Some patients may also experience slight lightheadedness that usually resolves after 20-30 minutes after the procedure.
-With any procedure that involves local anesthetic there is a theoretical risk of drug allergy and seizure (if the medication is injected into a blood vessel).
-Lastly with any penetration of skin and soft tissues, the risk of infection always exists.
+With any procedure that involves local anesthetic, there is a theoretical risk of drug allergy and seizure (if the medication is injected into a blood vessel).
+Lastly, with any penetration of the skin and soft tissues, the risk of infection always exists.